Head of Year: Mr Arrate Student Support Officer: Mrs Bagley

 This is the time of year when our pupils look to get in their college and 6th form applications.
 They will have the opportunity to have a careers interview with connexions.
 We also have regular assemblies from post 16 education providers.
 Their application process will be meticulously walked through with them and they are fully supported by tutors through to senior staff.

 It is an exciting time for them planning for their prom and their year book.
 We have committees of pupils who run the organisation and decision making for these areas and they are currently doing a fabulous job and I know that the prom will be a brilliant event as it always is.
-The students also help to organise a year book which also looking brilliant because of all the hard work the pupils (and Miss Cole) are putting into it.
+The students also help to organise a year book which looks brilliant because of all the hard work the pupils put into it.
 They will also have the chance to purchase a “Castleview Leavers” Hoody which gives them a additional memory on a cold winters night.